Highest and lowest paying health care jobs in Jackson, Tennessee - NewsBreak

 Highest and lowest paying health care jobs in Jackson, Tennessee

-Anybody who has taken a course in marketing, psychology or sociology is likely familiar with Maslow’s Hierarchy of Needs .
-First detailed by psychologist Andrew Maslow in his 1943 work “A Theory of Human Motivation,” the hierarchy breaks down the complex network of human thoughts into a categorical triage, placing self-development at the top and security and physical health at the bottom.
-In setting up this pyramid, Maslow framed self-recognition and creative development as ultimate goals, while also prioritizing personal safety and strong physical health.

-As such, it has never been more important to recognize the health care professionals who work tirelessly to keep the population healthy.
-In 2020, the United States spent 19.7% of its GDP on health .
-While it’s encouraging to know that the country is investing in those responsible for maintaining the nation’s well-being, not all health care professionals receive equal compensation.
+compiled the highest paying health care jobs in Jackson, TN using data from the U.S. Bureau of Labor Statistics.

-Stacker compiled a list of the highest and lowest paying health care jobs in Jackson using data from the Bureau of Labor Statistics .
-Jobs are ranked by 2020 annual mean wage.
-Job descriptions are from O*NET .
-Keep reading to see which health care jobs make the most and least in your city.
+compiled the highest paying health care jobs in Jackson, TN using data from the U.S. Bureau of Labor Statistics.

-You may also like: People from these metros are finding new jobs in Jackson, Tennessee

 Comments / 0